-There are many misconceptions about Post Natal Depression and until recently, it was widely undiscussed in society.
+There are many misconceptions about postnatal depression and until recently, it was widely undiscussed in society.
 Women felt the need to hide their feelings.
-The truth is Post Natal Depression is more than just the “Baby Blues” and it is important to understand what it is and why the discussion matters.
+The truth is, Postnatal depression is more than just the ‘Baby Blues’.
+It is important to understand what it is and spot the signs.

-Post Natal Depression is typically characterised by symptoms of sadness, fatigue, irritability and even a disinterest in life events.
-Post Natal Depression is a serious mood disorder that is comparable to Major Depressive Disorder.
-Post Natal Depression can be diagnosed as early as 4 weeks after the birth of baby and can last as late as one year postpartum.
-Like every mood disorder there much more to consider then just the symptoms.
-In order to truly understand it’s complexity, let’s look at Post Natal Depression through the lens of biology, psychology, and society (a biopsychosocial model, if you will).
+Postnatal depression is typically characterised by symptoms of sadness, fatigue, irritability and even a disinterest in life events.
+Postnatal Depression is a serious mood disorder that is comparable to Major Depressive Disorder.
+Postnatal depression can be diagnosed as early as 4 weeks after the birth of baby and can last for a long time postpartum.
+Like every mood disorder, there is much more to consider then just the symptoms.
+In order to truly understand it’s complexity, let’s look at Postnatal depression through the lens of biology, psychology, and society (a biopsychosocial model, if you will).
 Perhaps these different perspectives can normalise something that so many mothers experience.

 Biology